RdR1024/RdR1024.github.io/posts/karyl/karyl.md

 ---
-title: "K-ary tree level probability"
+title: K-ary tree level probability
-author: "RdR"
+author: Richard de Rozario
-date: "2015-02-15"
+date: 2015-02-07
-subject: k-ary, n-ary, R-code, systemic, risk
+subject: k-ary, n-ary, hierarchies, process events, probability, R-code
+description: probability distribution of k-ary tree levels, with application for hierarchical processes.
 ---

 On the weekend, I ran into a problem that needed a probability distribution that I hadn't seen before.
 I googled around, but couldn't find any implementation of what I needed.
 It's probably out there, somewhere on page umpteen of the search results, but I figured it was a good opportunity to implement a custom distribution in R.